-Benching of slopes may be provided at L-5, L-7 and L-8.
+Benching of slopes may be provided at the massive landslide of Rangvamual locality (L-3).
 Benching involves straight slopes separated by near horizontal bench.
 Benching increases stability of slopes by dividing the long slope into segments or smaller slopes connected by benches, the proper width of bench shall be estimated by analysis of stability of slopes for a given soil.
-The width of bench shall not be less than 4 m to enable the slope segments to act independently.
 In Benching of slopes, construction becomes easier since steeper slopes are feasible with benches.
 The benches shall be constructed with a V-shaped or gutter section with a longitudinal drainage grade and with suitable catch basins to carry the water down the slopes.
 The ditch shall be lined or paved to reduce erosion or to prevent percolation of water into pervious areas on the benches.